metablockshq/metablocks.world/content/guideChapters/transfer-token.md

 ![](/img/content/guide-chapters/image_9.png "transfer_token_success")

 So, far we have understood how minting and transfer work.
-In the next sections we will discuss about other operations like `freeze` operation.
+In the next sections we will discuss about freezing a token account.